-Because the policy proposals in Texas have centered on direct-funded "traditional" voucher programs, we limit our review of the research to the traditional voucher programs currently operating state-wide in Indiana, Wisconsin, Ohio, and Louisiana, and city-wide in Cleveland, Milwaukee, and Washington DC.
+We begin our review of the research to the traditional voucher programs currently operating statewide in Indiana, Wisconsin, Ohio, Louisiana, North Carolina, and city-wide in Cleveland, Milwaukee, and Washington DC.

 With the exception of Cleveland, each of these programs requires families to meet some criteria, either a means test or attendance at a "low-performing" public school.
-Means tests across these states consist of income caps that range between 185% and 400% of federal
+Means tests across these states consist of income caps that range between 185% and 400% of federal poverty (\$44,123-\$95,401).
+The programs in Washington, DC, Wisconsin, and Milwaukee are means-tested only, while Indiana and Louisiana require both conditions be met; in other words, students must be designated as low-income and attend a "low performing" public school, unless they have an Individualized Education Program (IEP).
+Ohio runs two programs, one for low-income students and one for students assigned to low-performing schools.